Get

 It’s essential to know how much to feed your kitten during each stage of their development and at each meal so you don’t over or underfeed him.
 It’s possible that your kitten isn’t eating the lunchtime meal because they are still full and satisfied from the food they ate in the morning.

 Maybe you are simply giving your kitten more food than they can handle.
-This is why it’s important to read the feeding instructions on cat food and to speak to your veterinarian.
+This is why it’s important to read the feeding instructions on cat food and to speak to a veterinarian.
 It’s also possible that you’re giving your kitty too many treats throughout the day.
 Try abstaining from giving your kitten human food treats and kitten snacks.
 Maybe your kitten has an upset tummy from too many treats!

 Conclusion

 When a kitten won’t eat, it’s common for the owner to look for answers in the food itself.
-Maybe the temperature of the food was off it wasn’t moist enough, or it was the wrong flavor.
+Maybe the temperature of the food was off it was not moist enough, or it was the wrong flavor.
 But as we’ve discovered, there are other possible reasons your kitten might not be eating.
 No matter the reason, ensure you closely monitor them and keep in mind that if your kitten does not eat in more 24 hours, they must be seen by a vet.
 We hope this article helps you find the right solution!

 Featured Image Credit: Impact Photography, Shutterstock